-Cordova waterfront: Alaska Division of Tourism Shrimp, Valdez: Kurt Byers, Alaska Division of Tourism Aleut ceremonial costume: Alaska Division of Tourism Cook Inlet setnetters: Oil Spill Public Information Center BackGROUND PHOTO Resurrection Bay, near Seward: Mark Wayne, Alaska Division of Tourism
+Cordova waterfront: Alaska Division of Tourism Shrimp, Valdez: Kurt Byers, Alaska Division of Tourism Aleut ceremonial costume: Alaska Division of Tourism

-Table of Contents

-MAP .
-2
+Cook Inlet setnetters: Oil Spill Public Information Center

+BACKGROUND PHOTO

+Resurrection Bay, near Seward: Mark Wayne, Alaska Division of Tourism

+Map

-LETTER FROM THE PRESIDENT AND THE EXECUTIVE DIRECTOR • • .
-3
+LETTER FROM THE PRESIDENT AND THE EXECUTIVE DIRECTOR

-Mission and Responsibilities .
-4
+MISSION AND RESPONSIBILITIES

 1997-98 ACTIVITIES

-• OIL SPILL PREVENTION 0 • 6
+• OIL SPILL PREVENTION

-• Environmental Protection • 8
+• Environmental Protection

-• OIL SPILL PREPAREDNESS AND RESPONSE • 1 1
+• OIL SPILL PREPAREDNESS AND RESPONSE

-• COMMUNITY RESPONSE PLANNING, PUBLIC EDUCATION AND OUTREACH . • 1 5
+• Community Response Planning, Public Education and Outreach 15

-COMMITTEES .
-17
+COMMITTEES

-BOARD OF DIRECTORS .
-18
+BOARD OF DIRECTORS

-PUBLICATIONS .
-20
+Publications

-STAFF AND OFFICES OVER
+STAFF AND OFFICES

-With this report, we switch to a fiscal year publishing schedule to match our budget cycle.
+\ With this report, we switch to a fiscal year publishing schedule to match our budget cycle.
 This report covers the 18-month period from January 1997 through June 1998.

 Letter from the President and the Executive Director Ten years ago citizen oversight of the Valdez Marine Terminal and crude oil tankers in Prince William Sound and the Gulf of Alaska was the dream of local residents but was rejected by the oil industry.
-Today, it's an accepted fact of life, and oil transportation is safer because of it.
-In 1989 the Alaska Oil Spill Commission concluded that people who live in the region and depend on the marine environment have the most to lose from a catastrophic oil spill.
+Today, it's an accepted fact of life, and oil transportation is safer because of it, In 1989 the Alaska Oil Spill Commission concluded that people who live in the region and depend on the marine environment have the most to lose from a catastrophic oil spill.
 Therefore, the commission said, those people should have a voice in decision making.
 In the Oil Pollution Act of 1990, Congress agreed and mandated regional citizens' advisory councils for Cook Inlet and for the area of the Exxon Valdez oil spill.
 The Prince William Sound Regional Citizens' Advisory Council has been certified by the U.S. Coast Guard since 1991 as meeting that mandate.
 In that time, our organization has grown in strength and maturity.